vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 `uberAgent-eventdata-filter-converted.conf` contains excluded DNS queries.
 All other rules are converted to `uberAgent-ESA-am-converted.conf`

-For more information about the setup for uberAgent, see the documentation for [Event Data Filtering](https://uberagent.com/docs/uberagent/latest/uxm-features-configuration/event-data-filtering/) and for [Activity Monitoring Engine](https://uberagent.com/docs/uberagent/latest/esa-features-configuration/activity-monitoring-engine/).
+For more information about the setup of uberAgent, see the documentation about [Event Data Filtering](https://uberagent.com/docs/uberagent/latest/uxm-features-configuration/event-data-filtering/) and [Activity Monitoring Engine](https://uberagent.com/docs/uberagent/latest/esa-features-configuration/activity-monitoring-engine/).

 ## Syntax